 Nuneaton and Bedworth Borough Council is located in a primarily urban area in the north of Warwickshire, covering approximately 78.95 km2.
-It covers the two densely populated towns - Nuneaton and Bedworth, in addition to the village of Bulkington and some surrounding land.
+It covers the two densely populated towns - Nuneaton and Bedworth and some surrounding land.
 Nuneaton is the largest town within Warwickshire.
 The population of the borough is approximately 134,200 (source: Office of National Statistics) and enjoys a central location at the heart of the midland's motorway network.